hapax/hapax.github.io/assets/teaching.md

 I saw that maths could be deep and bewitchingly strange.

-At the same time, I was reading pop science books about physics, fun things like relativity and quantum mechanics.
+At the same time, I was reading pop science books about physics, fun things like relativity, black holes and quantum mechanics.
-I began to see that maths was a formal game played by nature as well.
-To paraphrase Galileo, it's the language in which the book of the universe is written.
+These pop science books were great, filled with pictures and metaphors and colourful examples.
+But I began to suspect that I was missing something, and that to really understand these things, I would need to know some mathematics.
+To paraphrase Galileo, if I wanted to speak with the universe, to become "conversant", then I needed to learn its language, which turns out to be maths and not colourful analogies.
 Eventually, I switched from philosophy to maths and physics and never looked back.

 I was lucky, stumbling later in life onto a hidden realm of extraordinary beauty and power.
 But how many students are unlucky?